Shift 1 – From More Effort to More Jesus

-As a church leader, you know that it’s fairly easy to become so engulfed in the day-to-day responsibilities of your church that we lose that obsession.
+It’s fairly easy to become so engulfed in the day-to-day responsibilities of your church that we lose that obsession.
 It becomes very common for us to get what we call a “little Jesus syndrome.”
-You can see the signposts for when it’s happening in our churches:
+You can see the signposts for when it’s happening in our churches.

 - worship without awe;